Xinuos

-Xinuos is an American software company that was created in 2011 and was first called UnXis until assuming its current name in 2013.
-(Both names have been variations on the spelling of the Unix operating system.)
-Xinuos develops and markets the Unix-based OpenServer 6, OpenServer 5, and UnixWare 7 operating systems under SCO branding.
+Xinuos is an American software company that was created in 2011.
+It was first called UnXis until assuming its current name in 2013.
+(Both names are variations on the spelling of the Unix operating system.)
+Xinuos develops and markets the Unix-based OpenServer 6, OpenServer 5, and UnixWare 7 operating systems under a SCO branding indicative of prior product owners the Santa Cruz Operation and The SCO Group.
 Xinuos formerly sold the FreeBSD-based OpenServer 10 operating system.

 Background

 The SCO Group (SCO) was a Utah-based software company that had over time acquired the operating system products SCO OpenServer and UnixWare, which dated back to earlier companies The Santa Cruz Operation and Unix System Laboratories and to the early history of Unix before that.
 But by the late 1990s these products found themselves losing in the marketplace, first to Microsoft's Windows NT and Windows Server line and then to open source Linux.

 Beginning in 2003, the SCO Group began issuing proclamations and lawsuits, including SCO v.
 IBM, based upon a belief that SCO Unix intellectual property had been incorporated into Linux in an unlawful and uncompensated manner, resulting in what became known as the SCO–Linux disputes.

 Reaction to SCO's actions from the free and open source software community was intense and SCO soon became, as Businessweek headlined, "The Most Hated Company In Tech".

 In 2007 SCO suffered a major adverse ruling in the SCO v.
 Novell case that rejected SCO's claim of ownership of Unix-related copyrights and undermined much of the rest of its legal position.
 An appeal was filed, but meanwhile in September 2007, the SCO Group filed a voluntary petition for reorganization under Chapter 11 of the United States Bankruptcy Code.